Average Customer Lifetime Value (LTV / CLV) for a Services Company

 At this point, our LTV has increased to:

 $494,688 + $1,665 = $496,353

-These calculations leave us with an LTV of $99,270+ per new customer.
-This number is how companies back into a CAC, as it is reasonable to say that the marketing department can spend absolutely no more than that amount to acquire a new customer.
+The impact of LTV is that your company can then back into a CAC, as it is reasonable to say that the sales and marketing departments combined can spend absolutely no more than that amount to acquire a new customer.
 Most firms would allocate up to 33%—but ideally 25% or lower—of the LTV to acquire an additional customer.

 Next Step: How to Acquire Customers